Logo

 Credit utilization refers to the percentage of your total available revolving credit, such as credit cards and personal lines of credit.
 The balance on installment loans, including personal loans, aren’t part of credit utilization rate calculations, though they can impact your credit score.

 You actually have two utilization rates: Individual account utilization and your overall utilization.
-To determine your individual utilization rate, credit scoring models like FICO divide the reported revolving balance by the credit limit on your card or line of credit.
+To determine your individual utilization rate, credit scoring models like FICO divide the reported revolving balance by the credit limit on each card or line of credit.[1]
 Your overall credit utilization rate is the comparison of all applicable revolving balances and the limits.

 Both your overall credit utilization rate and the utilization rate of individual accounts can be important to your credit score.